webknit/Base/README.md

 Features
 --------

-The Base template is packed full of goodies.
-It includes the HTML5 Boilerplate, Modernizr, jQuery library, Google analytics, media queries, print styles and much more.
-It is continually updated with the latest technologies and best working practice to ensure that it is the ideal starting base for any web project.

-The Base template has been created with accessibility in mind.
-It is as clean as a whistle!
-The HTML, CSS, LESS and SASS documents are impeccably neat and generously commented so everyone can follow the logic.

-The Base template is extremely lightweight and provides web designers everything they could possibly want to start with.
-Just download the files and start your project.
-It doesn't get any easier.
+Base is a CSS/SASS/HTML5 based mobile first front end template which is impeccably neat and tidy and is an ideal starting point for a web project of any size.

+Base is extremely lightweight and is ready to go straight out of the box.
+Download the files.
+Choose either CSS/SASS for your stylesheet language and then get coding.
+The files are impeccably neat and generously commented and they include markup and style examples.

 View the website at www.base.webknit.co.uk